Online Dating Scam: How It Works

 Whatever it is, it seems like a small price to pay for true love – and it would be if the love were “true.”
 But this isn’t who you thought it was – she may not even be a woman, but a guy in Nigeria.
 Don’t feel bad: tens of thousands of men and women have fallen victim to this and tens of thousands more will (unless, of course, you spread the word about our website).

-What makes the typical online dating scam even worse is that most of the victims refuse to believe they have been scammed, even after they lost the first round of cash.
+What makes the typical romance scams even worse is that most of the victims refuse to believe they have been scammed, even after they lost the first round of cash.
 They’ll keep putting in money, truly believing they are helping a future life-mate and ignore all advice from friends.

 Here are some screenshots of a scammer called Lola Smith (Lollipop), claiming to be a widow with a 5-year old son.
 She says she is on a cruise and can’t talk nor take pictures.
 She asks the victims to connect with her mom, only to send money.